Introduction

 Portable

-One of the biggest drivers in today's consumer market is information technology operating through laptops, smart phones, MP3 players, compact video games, etc. The common element in all these technologies is their portability which demand a lightweigh power source.
+One of the biggest drivers in today’s consumer market is information technology operating through laptops, smart phones, MP3 players, compact video games, etc. The common element in all these technologies is their portability which demand a lightweight power source.
 Currently, batteries are the power source of choice, however increasing device demands in both power output and operating time cannot be met by battery technology.
 Fuel cells can be hand-held size, portable (transported by one person) or transported easily between location.
-Portable application types that can be best satified by fuel cell technologies include back-up power, specialty vehicles, auxilary power, and electronic devices.
+Portable application types that can be best satisfied by fuel cell technologies include back-up power, speciality vehicles, auxiliary power, and electronic devices.

 Transportation